Click consonant: Spread of clicks from loanwords

 Once clicks are borrowed into a language as regular speech sounds, they may spread to native words, as has happened due to hlonipa word-taboo in the Nguni languages.
 In Gciriku, for example, the European loanword tomate (tomato) appears as cumáte with a click [ǀ], though it begins with a t in all neighbouring languages.
+It has also been argued that click phonemes have been adopted into some languages through the process of hlonipha, women refraining from saying certain words and sounds that were similar to the name of their husband, sometimes replacing local sounds by borrowing clicks from a nearby language.

 Marginal usage of clicks

 Scattered clicks are found in ideophones and mimesis in other languages, such as Kongo /ᵑǃ/, Mijikenda /ᵑǀ/ and Hadza /ᵑʘʷ/ (Hadza does not otherwise have labial clicks).
 Ideophones often use phonemic distinctions not found in normal vocabulary.

 English and many other languages may use bare click releases in interjections, without an accompanying rear release or transition into a vowel, such as the dental "tsk-tsk" sound used to express disapproval, or the lateral tchick used with horses.
 In a number of languages ranging from the central Mediterranean to Iran, a bare dental click release accompanied by tipping the head upwards signifies "no".
 Libyan Arabic apparently has three such sounds.
+A voiceless nasal back-released velar click [ʞ] is used throughout Africa for backchanneling.
+This sound starts off as a typical click, but the action is reversed and it is the rear velar or uvular closure that is released, drawing in air from the throat and nasal passages.

-Clicks occasionally turn up elsewhere, as in the special registers twins sometimes develop with each other.
+Lexical clicks occasionally turn up elsewhere.
 In West Africa, clicks have been reported allophonically, and similarly in French and German, faint clicks have been recorded in rapid speech where consonants such as /t/ and /k/ overlap between words.
 In Rwanda, the sequence /mŋ/ may be pronounced either with an epenthetic vowel, [mᵊ̃ŋ], or with a light bilabial click, [m𐞵̃ŋ]—often by the same speaker.